FCC wants details on AT&T, Comcast, T-Mobile data plans

 Wheeler said the commission wants to welcome innovation in its open Internet order.
 He said the commission wants to “keep aware” of what is going on.

-FCC Commissioner Ajit Pai told reporters the letters are likely to lead to an investigation.
-The FCC should not “haul in companies left and right” to “justify their business plans,” he said.
+FCC Commissioner Ajit Pai told reporters said the letters are likely to lead to an investigation.
+The FCC shouldn’t “haul in companies left and right” to “justify their business plans,” he said.
 He called it a “fishing expedition.”

-The FCC plans to invite others including other commercial interests and public-interest groups to discuss the issue.
+The FCC plans to invite others including other commercial interests and public-interest groups to discuss the issue, commission staff said.

 On Dec.
-4, a U.S. appeals court heard arguments over the legality of the net neutrality rules, in a case that may ultimately determine how consumers obtain access to content on the Internet.
+4, a U.S. appeals court heard arguments over the legality of the FCC’s net neutrality rules, in a case that may ultimately determine how consumers get access to content on the Internet.